Tuesday, December 31, 2024

 Samh 9.14.1342 19:00

-Geodor and Jeanilotta were left standing in the middle of the room where all he could do was offer his arm to her, which was graciously accepted.
+Geodor and Jeanilotta were left standing in the middle of the room as Abaledina’s aunt whisked her away through the crowd.
+All he could do was offer his arm to her cousin, which was graciously accepted.
+He found it difficult to believe Abaledina was unwell.

 “Is your cousin really ill?
 Have I caused her to be more so?
-Let’s check on her,” he said, trying to lead her into the ballroom.
+We must check on her so I may apologize,” he said, trying to lead her into the ballroom.

-"Not seriously so, my lord," Jeanilotta said quickly, detaining him, “She was only a little unwell yesterday, but mamma is so careful of her for my brother's sake."
+“Not seriously so,” Jeanilotta said quickly, detaining him, “She was only feeling a little poorly yesterday, but mamma is so careful of her for my brother’s sake.”

 Geodor frowned.
-Based on what Abaledina told him, the match was unwelcome, yet, her mother and cousin were clearly pushing for it and wanted to make sure he knew about it.
-Although Jeanilotta clearly had a doting beau whom she claimed to love, here she was simpering on his arm.
-Ironically, Abaledina, who stated she was not in love with the man she was to marry had made no flirtatious advances toward him.
+Based on what Abaledina told him, the match was unwelcome, and the couple hadn’t spent time together for six years.
+He wondered why her mother and cousin were pushing for it and kept reminding him about it.
+At the same time, Jeanilotta had a doting beau whom she claimed to love, but she was simpering on his arm.
 His line of work had taught him to be suspicious, and he began to wonder what exactly was going on in this household.
 Whatever it was, he had a feeling Abaledina was the one going to be harmed by it.

-"Nevertheless, we will go ask her about her health," he said firmly as he moved off in the direction that Mrs. Gillfillian had taken.
+“Nevertheless, we will go check on her,” he said firmly tugging her in the direction that Mrs. Gillfillian had taken.
 Regrettably, at every turn were obstructions through the dense crowd.

 “I think she went this way,” Jeanilotta said sweetly.
 They progressed for a bit, and then she tugged him a different way.
 “Actually, I believe it was this way.”